Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Ancient Bronze Dragon.md

   "name": "Frightful Presence"
 - "desc": "The dragon uses one of the following breath weapons.\n\n- Lightning Breath.\
     \ The dragon exhales lightning in a 120-foot line that is 10 feet wide.
 Each creature\
-    \ in that line must make a DC 23 Dexterity saving throw, taking dice:16d10|text(88)\
+    \ in that line must make a DC 23 Dexterity saving throw, taking 88 (16d10) lightning\
-    \ (16d10) lightning damage on a failed save, or half as much damage on a successful\
+    \ damage on a failed save, or half as much damage on a successful one.  \n- Repulsion\
-    \ one.  \n- Repulsion Breath.
-The dragon exhales repulsion energy in a 30-foot\
+    \ Breath.
+The dragon exhales repulsion energy in a 30-foot cone.
+Each creature\
-    \ cone.
-Each creature in that area must succeed on a DC 23 Strength saving throw.\
+    \ in that area must succeed on a DC 23 Strength saving throw.
+On a failed save,\
-    \ On a failed save, the creature is pushed 60 feet away from the dragon.  " "name": "Breath Weapons (Recharge 5-6)"
+    \ the creature is pushed 60 feet away from the dragon.  " "name": "Breath Weapons (Recharge 5-6)"
 - "desc": "The dragon magically polymorphs into a humanoid or beast that has a challenge\
     \ rating no higher than its own, or back into its true form.
 It reverts to its\